 Select all messages that have a time interval specified in the request URL.

-If search parameters other than those defined in Section 3.82.4.1.2.2, are specified in the request URL, then if the parameter is not supported, it shall be ignored; otherwise, if this parameter is supported, the Audit Record Repository shall apply matching criteria in accordance to that.
+If search parameters other than those defined in Section 3.82.4.1.2.2 are specified in the request URL, then if the parameter is not supported, it shall be ignored; otherwise, if this parameter is supported, the Audit Record Repository shall apply matching criteria in accordance to that.

 Select a response format following the rules of RFC7231 Section 5.3.2.
 The Audit Record Repository shall support JSON format (i.e., application/json).
 In the absence of an Accept preference, JSON shall be used.